How to Manage Pests

 Put pheromone traps in the orchard by February 15 (San Joaquin Valley) or February 20 (Sacramento Valley) to detect when moths emerge for the first flight (see PHEROMONE TRAPS).
 Once the first moth is trapped, accumulate degree-days (DD) to estimate when the onset of the second flight will occur.
 Use a lower threshold of 45°F and an upper threshold of 90°F. The second flight should begin about 920 to 1,010 DD from the beginning of the initial flight; in some areas, however, the second flight may be seen as early as 800 DD.

 Once the second flight has started, usually in May, accumulate degree-days.
-If a spray of methoxyfenozide (Intrepid), chlorantraniliprole (Altacor), or flubendianide (Belt) is planned, treat at 400 DD from the first trapped moth; otherwise, apply treatments from 500 to 600 DD.
+If a spray of methoxyfenozide (Intrepid) or chlorantraniliprole (Altacor) is planned, treat at 400 DD from the first trapped moth; otherwise, apply treatments from 500 to 600 DD.
 Treat at 400 to 500 DD for the third or fourth flight as fruit ripens.

 Monitor moths until the crop is harvested in order to detect late-season peaks or migrations of moths from adjacent orchards.
 In orchards with heavy infestations, additional sprays will be needed to prevent fruit damage at harvest.
 Sprays must be carefully timed to kill newly hatched larvae before they bore into shoots or fruit.
 If treatments are needed for the third and fourth flights, spray at 400 to 500 DD after the start of the flight.